commonhaus/foundation/policies/trademark-guidelines.md

     - Correct: Hibernate, HIBERNATE

 - **Use trademarks in their exact form with correct spelling.** Do not abbreviate, hyphenate, or combine with other words.
-    - Incorrect: Open Rewrite, open rewrite, open-rewrite
+    - Incorrect: Easy Mock, easy mock, easy-mock
-    - Correct: OpenRewrite
+    - Correct: EasyMock
     - See our [Trademark List][] to verify exactly how the marks should appear.

 - **Use trademarks as adjectives modifying nouns**, especially the first time they appear in print.
 Refer to our preferred nouns on the [Trademark List][].